-- Directly engaged or employed by a school/service governing authority - A contracted service provider engaged by MACS or MACSEYE (whether or not a body corporate and whether or not any other person is an intermediary) engaged to perform child-related work for a MACS school or MACSEYE service - A minister of religion, a religious leader or an employee or officer of a religious body associated with MACS (ministerial order no. 1359).
+- directly engaged or employed by a school/service governing authority - a contracted service provider engaged by MACS (whether or not a body corporate and whether or not any other person is an intermediary) engaged to perform child-related work for a MACS school - a minister of religion, a religious leader or an employee or officer of a religious body associated with MACS (Ministerial Order No. 1359).
 Student Student means a person who is enrolled at or attends a MACS school.

 Student Health Support Plan

 The Student Health Support Plan is aligned to the medical management plan and must be developed by the school in consultation with the student's parents/guardians/carers to ensure that practices and procedures are in place to facilitate access and participation in educational programs.

-Related policies and documents
+Related policies and resources

 Supporting documents

-Nazareth College Medication Authority Form Administration of Medication Policy for MACS Schools Administration of Medication Procedures for MACS Schools Nazareth College Administration of Medication Policy
+Nazareth College Medication Authority Form Nazareth College Administration of Medication Procedures

-Related MACS policies and documents
+Related MACS policies

-Excursions, Camps and Travel Policy

-Nazareth College First Aid Policy

-First Aid Policy for MACS schools

-Incidents and Injuries Report Form

-Nazareth College Medical Management Policy

-Medical Management Policy for MACS Schools Nazareth College General Medical Management Plan Nazareth College Student Health Support Plan
+Administration of Medication Policy for MACS Schools Nazareth College Anaphylaxis Management Policy Excursions, Camps and Travel Policy Nazareth College First Aid Policy Incidents and Injuries Report Form Nazareth College Medical Management Policy Nazareth College General Medical Management Plan Nazareth College Student Health Support Plan Nazareth College Privacy Policy

 Legislation and standards

 Disability Discrimination Act 1992 (Cth) Equal Opportunity Act 2010 (Vic.)
 Occupational Health and Safety Act 2004 (Vic.)

+Approving authority Director, Learning and Regional Services

+Approval date 18 April 2024

+Review by April 2025

+Publication details CEVN, school website

 Policy information table

-Approval date 13 October 2023

-Date of next review August 2025